nverinaud/ruby-mpns/README.md

 				<key2>value2</key2>
 		</root>

-**Warning**: currently limited to one level, the hash must not contain another hash.
+**Warning** Currently limited to one level, the hash must not contain another hash.

 ### Tile notification